Network Printers - Windows

 Overview

-To use a networked departmental printer you may need to obtain its exact network print queue name.
+To use a networked departmental printer, you may need to obtain its exact network print queue name.
 Look for a sticker on the printer showing this information or consult the printer list.
 Co-workers and department coordinators may also be able to provide you with the needed name(s).
 Once you have obtained the printer queue name(s), simply follow the appropriate steps below to connect to the desired printers.

-These are the commonly-used print servers:
+These are the Middlebury print servers:

 • Walnut — Queue for Middlebury campus printers, including MiddColor & MiddBW